Gower, South Wales Holiday July 2008 - page 2

 sawmill.
 Gower Heritage Centre runs guided tours throughout the

-day around the many interesting displays and exhibits.
+day around the museum's many interesting displays and exhibits.

 |